Different Types of Glass & Their Uses

 Coated glass is modified flat glass to give it specific characteristics, for example to make it insulating and resistant to infra-red.
 It is commonly used for double glazed windows to improve home insulation.

 Here at Abbey Glass, we have over 35 years’ experience in providing high-quality bespoke glass to domestic and commercial users.
-So no matter what your requirements, contact our professional team today and we’ll be happy to help.
+We offer a wide range of different types of glass, so no matter what your requirements, contact our professional team today and we’ll be happy to help.